 You can also try substituting with pumpkin, but make sure you give my recipe a try as-is first!
 The measurements below are based on the use of butternut squashes because we love them and they are very easy to find locally anywhere.
 If you make with a substitute, you may need to watch out for the meat to squash ratio depending on the moisture content of your squash.
 I would love to hear your results, so be sure to leave me a comment below.

-WHAT HOW TO MAKE THE BEST PALEO MEATBALLS
+WATCH HOW TO MAKE THE BEST PALEO MEATBALLS

 A healthier alternative to traditional meatballs; but nothing short of taste!
 These paleo and gluten-free meatballs are so delicious and moist.
 It will sure be your top go-to meatball recipe.